Historic and Contemporary Images of Brighton and Hove

 James Gray: This photograph has no relevance to the others.
 It is of the new Motor Mail Van outside the then Sorting Office, in 1905. jgc_08_040

-2019: The older part of the building seen on the right was converted into a branch of a well known clothing retailer not long after the Post Office ceased trading there in May 2007.
-The northern section remained empty for some time after the closure and became the scene of a somewhat contentious squat during 2012/13 before a restaurant eventually opened on that part of the site.
+2019: The older part of the building seen on the right was converted into a branch of FatFace, a well known clothing retailer, not long after the Post Office ceased trading there in May 2007.
+The northern section remained empty for some time after the closure and became the scene of a somewhat contentious squat during 2012/13.
+Eventually a restaurant, The Ivy, opened on that part of the site.
 (Photographer: Ron Fitton)

 James Gray: As befitted one of the oldest streets in the town, Ship Street had some elegant doorways to its houses some of which remain though many have gone.
 Here are a few examples.
 This photograph is No. 69 on the east side, which at one time had been a Ladies Proprietary School, photographed in 1949. jgc_08_043